scipy-conference/scipy_proceedings/papers/jacqueline_kazil/mesa_abm.rst

 The guiding princinple of Mesa's architecture is modularity.
 Mesa makes minimal assumptions about the form a model will take.
 For example, while many models have spatial components, many others do not; while some models may involve multiple separate spaces.
 Similarly, visualizations which display each step of a model may be a critical component of some models and completely unneccessary for others.
 Thus Mesa aims to offer a set of components that can be easily combined and extended to build different kinds of models.

 We divide the modules into three overall categories: modeling, analysis and visualization.
 The modeling components are the core of what's needed to build a model: a **Model** class to store model-level parameters and serve as a container for the rest of the components; one or more **Agent** classes which describe the model agents; most likely a **scheduler** which controls the agent activation regime, and handles time in the model in general, and components describing the **space** and/or **network** the agents are situated in.
 The analysis components are the **data collectors** used to record data from each model run, and **batch runners** for automating multiple runs and parameter sweeps.
 Finally, the visualization components are used to map from a model object to one or more visual representations, either as plain-text or via a server interface to a browser window.
+Figure :ref:`fig3` shows a simple UML diagram of a typical Mesa model,

 .. figure:: mesa_diagram.png

    Simplified UML diagram of Mesa architecture. :label:`fig3`

-To begin building the model described above, let us first create two classes: one for the model object itself, and one for each model agent.
-The model's parameter is the number of agents, and each agent has a single variable: how much money it currently has.
+To begin building the example model described above, we first create two classes: one for the model object itself, and one for each model agent.
+The model's one parameter is the number of agents, and each agent has a single variable: how much money it currently has.
 Each agent also has a single action: give a unit of money to another agent.

 .. code-block:: python